firdaus-edymainoe/volte-oneplus-enabler/README.md

 ## Follow the sequential steps below on your computer

-1. Connect your phone with a USB cable
+1. Connect your phone with a USB cable and accept USB debugging request

 2. Open the `Mi11-UltraMBN\configs\mcfg_sw\generic` folder